BenjaminShinar/Books-Resources/Effective Modern CPP/Chapter 4 - Smart Pointers.md

 raw pointers are powerful, but we have decades of experience with them, and we know that they tend to be a source of problems,confusions and bugs. smart pointers are a way to address this issue. a smart pointer is a a wrapper around a raw pointer that has the same powers, but protects the user from the silent pitfalls like resource leaking or untimely destructions.

-moderns C++ has several smart pointer types.
+modern C++ has several smart pointer types.

-1. _std::auto_ptr<>_ was **deprecated**. it was an attempt to standardize the pointer type at c++98 before we had move semantics, so it used work-around on it's copy operations. it had all sorts of issues.
+1. _std::auto_ptr_ was **deprecated**. it was an attempt to standardize the pointer type at c++98 before we had move semantics, so it used work-around on it's copy operations. it had all sorts of issues.
    1. copying an _std::auto_ptr_ set it's value to null.
    2. it couldn't be stored in containers.
 2. _std::unique_ptr_ is the functional version of the _std::auto_ptr_ idea. it does everything we wanted from it without performing weird twists around the idea of copying.